 They can also leave nasty bites that are irritating at best and highly uncomfortable at worst.
 Like all wounds, tick and flea bites can become infected if not treated properly.
 If you suspect you have a flea or tick bite and you’re concerned about swelling, redness, itching, or other symptoms, contact your doctor.

-The time of year when fleas and ticks are more active mostly correlates with weather patterns.
+The time of year when fleas are more active mostly correlates with weather patterns.
 Flea and tick populations can be affected by many variables, but they’re most active during warm, wet weather.
-In the Southeastern region — including Virginia, Maryland, North Carolina, South Carolina, and Tennessee — flea and tick season usually runs from March to December.
+In the Southeastern region — including Virginia, Maryland, North Carolina, South Carolina, and Tennessee — peak flea season usually runs from March to December.

 How to Prevent a Flea Infestation